firethunder94/katchblog/content/ethnology/theories.md

 - feature-depth
 - feature-figcaption
 ---
-Ethnology, also known as Social Anthropology is a discipline with a lot of twists and turns in the past 200 years.
-Ethnologists came up with new theories, others approved and even enhanced them and on the other hand, others disapproved them.
+Ethnology, also known as Social anthropology is a discipline with a lot of twists and turns in the past 200 years.
+Ethnologists came up with new theories, some approved and even enhanced them and on the other hand, others disapproved them.
 I'd like to give you an overview of the most important theories and tell you where they come from.

 <!--more-->